Retailers' main aim is to improve forecast accuracy and customer service by optimizing the supply chain's inventory.

 On the other hand, supply chain disruptions have become prevalent across industries, exacerbated by the ongoing COVID-19 epidemic and resulting in delays due to supply constraints.

-Supply chain inventory optimization solutions must include accurate demand forecasting.
+Software for inventory optimization in the supply chain must include accurate demand forecasting.
 Depending on the type of product or service, the product's life cycle, and the industry for which it is intended, demand and supply chain forecasting can be done in various methods.
 One technique is to use demand numbers from the previous year or the past and estimates for specific requests from sales teams.
 To effectively estimate demand and figure out where these SKUs are in the life cycle, manufacturers must have complete knowledge of a given stock level and product life cycle.
 They must also keep an eye on seasonality trends and new product introductions that may impact demand projections.

 With a better understanding of inventory, you may better distribute products to warehouses to shorten delivery times, improve service levels, save shipping costs, and boost sales/revenue by increasing inventory availability.